Cody Baker: Seattle Sounders FC

 He was among four Tacoma players called up by Seattle Sounders FC for a 2023 U.S. Open Cup match against San Diego Loyal SC on April 26, 2023.
 Baker played the entire match and provided an assist to fellow Tacoma signing Paul Rothrock for a goal in the 55th minute.
 He signed a short-term agreement with the Sounders the following month and made his MLS debut as a substitute against Sporting Kansas City on May 7.
 Baker earned his first MLS start the following week against the Houston Dynamo and signed a four-year Homegrown Player contract with the Sounders on May 16.

 On September 8, 2025, Baker was loaned to USL Championship club Sacramento Republic FC for the rest of the season.
 The Sounders stated that the loan was meant to provide more playing time.
+He was loaned to the New England Revolution on July 15, 2026, for the remainder of the 2026 season in exchange for a 2027 MLS SuperDraft first-round pick.